ajweeks/FlexEngine/readme.md

  - [FreePBR.com](http://FreePBR.com) for the wonderful PBR textures

 ## Blog
- Stay up to date about this project on my blog at [ajweeks.wordpress.com/tag/flex-engine/](https://ajweeks.wordpress.com/tag/flex-engine/)
+ Stay (somewhat) up to date about this project on my blog at [ajweeks.wordpress.com/tag/flex-engine/](https://ajweeks.wordpress.com/tag/flex-engine/)